MarkovYu/Python_For_Psychologists_24/lecture/_build/html/_sources/overview.md

 that there will be prominent differences depending on the start date of your studies, i.e. the `exam regulation` under which you started the master program.
 I'm very sorry that there will be some imbalance, I'm also not a fan of this.
 However, we have to comply with the `exam regulations` unfortunately.
 ```

-**First semester, started winter term 22/23 or later**
+**First semester, started winter term 24/25 or later**

 You can choose if you want to only obtain a participation credit **or** a grade.

 *In order to obtain your participation credit you will have to provide the following:*

 - `homework assignments`: There will be approx. `6 homework assignments`.
 You have to hand in at least `4` and thus can miss 2 in total.
-- `Class participation`: Showing up for class, demonstrating preparedness (i.e., doing the readings), contributing to class discussions, and doing the in-class labs.
+- `Class participation`: Showing up for class, demonstrating preparedness (i.e., doing the readings), contributing to class discussions, and doing the in-class labs, you can miss no more than `2` clases.

 *If you want to obtain your grade for the module in this course, you will have to provide the following on top of the participation requirements:*